charliehinchliffe/northernanchovytimeseries/README.md

 * Journal: XXX
 * doi: XXX

-The model was run using Stock Synthesis 3.30.22.
-The `SS_model_files` contain files to run the model, with the `.par`file of the run with the lowest -log(Likelihood) from 150 model runs with jittered starting values.
+The model was run using Stock Synthesis 3.30.22. `SS_model_files` contain files to run the model, with the `.par`file of the run with the lowest -log(Likelihood) from 150 model runs with jittered starting values.